scrapinghub/splash/docs/scripting-overview.rst

 Each Splash Lua script can be seen as an HTTP API endpoint, with input arguments and structured result value.
-For example, you can emulate :ref:`render-png` endpoint using Lua script, including all its HTTP arguments.
+For example, you can emulate :ref:`render.png` endpoint using Lua script, including all its HTTP arguments.

 * :ref:`splash-args` is the way to get data to the script;